joeldick/web-todo-app-tutorial/Instructions.md

-# Building a To-Do App with Flask and JavaScript
+# Building a Calculator App with Flask and JavaScript

 ## Introduction

-In this tutorial, you will create a simple web-based To-Do app using **Python Flask**, **HTML**, and **JavaScript**.
+In this tutorial, you will create a simple web-based Calculator app using **Python Flask**, **HTML**, and **JavaScript**.
 Each step introduces a new feature or concept, gradually building up your skills.

 ---